functorz-tech/momen_doc/actions/actionflow/basics.md

 ---
 description: >-
-  Implement complex logic by adding, deleting, modifying, querying data, writing JS code blocks, calling APIs, and conditional branching.
+  Implement complex logic by adding, deleting, modifying, querying data, writing JavaScript code blocks, calling APIs, and conditional branching.
 ---

 # Actionflow

 ## Introduction

 Actionflow is Momen's tool for building custom workflows and automations.
-It enables you to configure stream-based operations, set up various triggers, and manage complex business logic.
-Each Actionflow has a unique ID for searching and viewing execution logs.
+It helps achieve complex business logic and boosts reusability.
+Also, because they operate entirely on the server, security is guaranteed.

 - Free projects: 1 Actionflow
 - Basic and above: Unlimited Actionflows

 ## Use Cases